-- 2. Select a signed note or discharge summary. - 3.
+- 1. Select the Notes or DC/Summ tab. - 2.
+Select a signed note or discharge summary. - 3.
 Select Action | Identify Additional Signers right-click in the main text area and select Identify Additional Signers.

 4. To identify a signer, locate the person's name (scroll or type in the first few letters of the last name) and click it.